Aap Ki Kasam

 Aap Ki Kasam (English: I swear by you) is a 1974 Indian Hindi romance film produced by J. Om Prakash, which also marks his directorial debut.
 The film stars Rajesh Khanna, Mumtaz, Sanjeev Kumar, Rehman, Asrani and A. K. Hangal.
 The music is by R.D.
 Burman, who received the only Filmfare nomination for the film.
-The film was successful at the box office.

 The film is a remake of the Malayalam film Vaazhve Mayam (1970), directed by K. S. Sethumadhavan, where the ending was different.
 The film was later also remade in Telugu, retaining the original ending, by director Dasari Narayana Rao as Edadugula Bandham, (1985) starring Mohan Babu and Jayasudha.

 Plot

 Kamal Bhatnagar is a studious young man from a middle-class family while, Sunita is a wealthy girl.
 One day, Kamal and Sunita meet, however, a misunderstanding is caused but later, it gets cleared up.
 Sunita and Kamal fall in love and decide to get married.
 They get married with the consent of their respective families.
 They lead a happy life.
 Kamal also gets a house and a job with the help of his best friend, Mohan.
 Mohan is a kind and jovial man but leads an unhappy life because of his shrewd and wicked wife.
 Taking pity on him, Sunita befriends Mohan.

 Though, Kamal ignores it first, soon, he starts to become jealous of Mohan and suspects if Sunita is having an affair with him.
 Later, when Mohan throws a party Kamal finds Sunita with Mohan and becomes furious.
 Kamal questions Sunita and argues with her, Sunita has no idea of whats happening but is disappointed and leaves to her parents house.
 Sunita's father also comes to try and talk sense into Kamal, but again, he refuses to listen.
 Sunita's mother is persuading Sunita to go and talk to Kamal.
 Sunita herself doesn't want to give up on Kamal yet, but her father furiously forbids her to go.